bombasticSlacks/Aspirant/Game/Character-Development.md

 has_children: true
 ---
 ## Character Development
 As you adventure, your character will become stronger.
 This can happen in a number of ways.
 When completing quests, you will gain XP.
 XP in this game stands for “Experience Potential”.
-During downtime, you can convert XP into character development, whether it be increased skills or new training.
+During [Downtime](Telling-The-Story#Downtime), you can convert XP into character development, whether it be increased skills or new training.

 When you rest, based on the length of the rest, you will have time which could be spent training.
 Spending XP to train is either a [downtime activity](Activities#Downtime%20Activity) or [travel activity](Activities#Travel%20Activity).